m-musa-git/Olist_Ecommerce_Project/Data_Cleaning_Overview.md

 ```

 ## Addressing null values
-Coming back to null values, in the products dataset, there were 610 ROWS WHERE
+Coming back to null values, in the products dataset, there were 610 rows where
-PRODUCTNAME was null.
+product_category_name was null.
 So i decided to use the following query:

 ```
 UPDATE [olist_ecommerce_project].[dbo].[olist_products_dataset]